(return to list of contents)

 Jesus Christ laid down his bodily life willfully when he died on the cross.
 He took it back willfully when he rose from the dead: “Therefore, My Father loves Me, because I lay down My life that I may take it again.
 No one takes it from Me, but I lay it down of Myself.
 I have power to lay it down, and I have power to take it again.
 This command I have received from My Father” (John 10: 17-18).

 The resurrection of Jesus from the dead, never to die again, is a unique event in prophetic history.
 It sets Jesus apart from any other prophet, as God never raised any other prophet from the dead.
 By raising Jesus from the dead, God has declared that he has accepted Jesus’ atoning sacrifice on the cross.
 In addition, the resurrection of Jesus proves that God has approved Jesus’ claim that he is the incarnate Son of God.
 Jesus is “declared to be the Son of God with power according to the Spirit of holiness, by the resurrection from the dead” (Romans 1: 4).
+The resurrection of Jesus has confirmed his claims of divinity.
+It is the supreme vindication of his identity.

 v.
 Power to heal the sick.